iCodeSometime/asynchronize/readme.md

 ## Versioning Policy
-Beginning with version 1.0.0, this project will follow [Semantic Versioning](https://semver.org) until then, the patch number (0.0.x) will be updated for any changes that do not affect the public interface.
-Versions that increment the minor number will have at least one of the following.
+Beginning with version 1.0.0, this project will follow [Semantic Versioning](https://semver.org).
+Until then, the patch number (0.0.x) will be updated for any changes that do not affect the public interface.
+Versions that increment the minor number (0.x.0) will have at least one of the following.
 A new feature will be added, some feature will be deprecated, or some previously deprecated feature will be removed.
 Deprecated features will be removed on the very next version that increments the minor version number.

 ## FAQ
 ### Doesn't metaprogramming hurt performance?
 Not at all!
-It actually works just like inheritance, so it won't be a problem.
+What we're doing in this project actually works exactly like inheritance, so it won't be a problem.

 ### So, how does it work?
 When you `include Asynchronize` it creates an `asynchronize` method on your